Afghans in Iran: 21st century

 Since 2002 millions of Afghan citizens living in Iran and Pakistan have returned to Afghanistan.
 In 2012, around 173,000 of them were forcefully returned.
 Over 103,086 more were deported in 2013.
 Many of the deportees complained of torture and other abuses by Iranian authorities.
 In October 2020 there were 780,000 registered citizens of Afghanistan residing in Iran.
 Most of these were born and raised in Iran during the last four decades.
 In 2015, Abdolreza Rahmani Fazli stated that 2.5 million Afghans resided in Iran, which includes the registered and illegals as well as those who were admitted to the country with Afghan passports and Iranian visas.
 Over 600,000 Afghans living in Iran have returned to Afghanistan in 2022.
-Afghanistan's Ministry of Refugees and Repatriation has acknowledged that approximately 3 million Afghan citizens still remain in Iran as of January 2023.
+Afghanistan's Ministry of Refugees and Repatriation has acknowledged that approximately 3 million Afghan citizens still remain in Iran.

+In May 2025 Iranian Interior Minister ordered deportations of more than four million immigrants until no later than June 2025.
+It has been reported that some of the deportees were treated like livestock or slaves.

+In 2025, around 1.5 million left Iran and returned to Afghanistan.
+Media reports indicate that even those with valid visas and documentation have been forcibly deported.
+As of October 2025, around 4.5 million Afghans still remain in Iran according to UNHCR and Iranian government.
+They are expected to leave Iran in the near future.